fortinet/fortigate-autoscale/aws_lambda/README.md

-# FortiGate Autoscale - AWS Lambda
+# FortiGate Autoscale for AWS Lambda
 This folder contains source code for the FortiGate Autoscale handler for the AWS Cloud Platform.
-A 'simple' autoscaling setup which takes advantage of the FortiGate 6.0.3 `auto-scale` callback feature to automate synchronization of the autoscaling group configuration.
+A 'simple' autoscaling setup which takes advantage of the FortiOS `auto-scale` callback feature to automate synchronization of the autoscaling group configuration.

 The entry point of this AWS Lambda function is **index.AutoscaleHandler**.

+# Requirements
+This function requires:
+* FortiOS 6.0.3 or higher
+* An AWS account

 ## Deployment Package
 To generate a local deployment package: